Trenton Six: Trial

-The trial began on June 7, 1948, when the State of New Jersey opened its case against the six based on the five signed confessions obtained by the Trenton police.
-There was no other forensic evidence, and Horner's widow could not identify the men as the ones in her store.
+The trial began on June 7, 1948, when the State of New Jersey opened its case against the six men based on the five signed confessions obtained by the Trenton police.
+There was no other forensic evidence, and Horner's widow could not identify the men as the same ones who assaulted her and her husband.
+The two witnesses, Frank Eldracher and Virginia Barclay, also could not positively identify the accused as the young men they saw exiting the store.